blumixid/docs/troubleshoot/index.md

-## Android apps can't receive push notifications
+## Android apps can't receive {{site.data.keyword.mobilepushshort}}
 {: #ts_push}

-Android apps in certain regions where Google is not accessible can't receive notifications that you send out through the IBM Push service.
+Android apps in certain regions where Google is not accessible can't receive notifications that you send out through the IBM {{site.data.keyword.mobilepushshort}} service.
 In this case, you can use third-party services as a workaround.

-You bind a Push service for your Bluemix app and send a message to the registered devices.
+You bind a {{site.data.keyword.mobilepushshort}} service for your Bluemix app and send a message to the registered devices.
 However, apps that are developed on the Android platform can't receive your notifications in certain regions.
 {: tsSymptoms}

-IBM Push service uses the Google Cloud Messaging (GCM) service to dispatch notifications to mobile apps that are developed on the Android platform.
+IBM {{site.data.keyword.mobilepushshort}} service uses the Google Cloud Messaging (GCM) service to dispatch notifications to mobile apps that are developed on the Android platform.
 To enable the Android apps to receive notifications, Google Cloud Messaging (GCM) service must be accessible by the mobile apps.
-In regions where the GCM service can't be reached by the Android apps, the Android apps are not able to receive push notifications.
+In regions where the GCM service cannot be reached by the Android apps, the Android apps are not able to receive {{site.data.keyword.mobilepushshort}}.
 {: tsCauses}